metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 The Freeze Sol Payment guard contains the following Mint Settings:

 - **Destination**: The address of the wallet that should eventually receive all payments related to this guard.
-- **NFT Rule Set** (optional): The Rule Set of the minted NFT, if we are minting a Programmable NFT with a Rule Set.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
-See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#freezesolpayment) for more details.
+See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-core-candy-machine/tree/main/programs/candy-guard#freezesolpayment) for more details.

 {% dialect-switcher title="Mint with the Freeze Sol Payment Guard" %}
 {% dialect title="JavaScript" id="js" %}